Shippable/docs/sources/deploy/lb-kubernetes.md

 Add the following yml block to your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.

 ```
+jobs:

   - name: app_provision   #friendly name for job
     type: provision
     steps:
       - IN: app_lb        #name of load balancer you created in step 1
 ```

-This job will use the `integration` associated with your `loadBalancer` resource to make API calls to your cluster to POST to your Kubernetes service with all of the settings you requested.
+This job will use the `integration` associated with your `loadBalancer` resource to make API calls to your cluster to create the loadBalancer on your Kubernetes cluster with all of the settings you requested.

-You can use a single provision job to provision multiple services.
+You can use a single provision job to provision multiple loadBalancers.
 Just include a separate `IN` statement with a separate resource for each service you plan to create.

 ## Specifying different labels

 If you have another set of labels that you'd like to use instead, you can use a [dockerOptions resource](/platform/workflow/resource/dockeroptions) to set your own labels.
+Labels will be set on the pods.

 **Steps**

 * Add a [dockerOptions resource](/platform/workflow/resource/dockeroptions) to your [shippable.resources.yml](/platform/tutorial/workflow/shippable-resources-yml/) file.

 ```
+resources:

   - name: app_labels
     type: dockerOptions
     version:
       labels:
         name: "api"
         environment: "test"
 ```

 * Specify `app_labels` as an additional input to the [manifest job](/platform/workflow/job/manifest).
 For example, the yml snippet for our [Single container application](/deploy/cd_of_single_container_applications_to_orchestration_platforms) would look like this:

 ```
 jobs:

   - name: app_service_def
     type: manifest